Usbac/tundra/docs/general.md

 `render(res, dir[, data])`

-This method will render the specified file to the response, it takes three parameters.
+Renders the specified file, it takes three parameters.

-The first is the request object, the second is the view directory and the third is the data object with the content that will be available in the view (this parameter is optional).
+The first is the response object, the second is the view file directory and the third is the data object with the content that will be available in the view (this parameter is optional).

 Example: